-Jenn Christ (she/her) Senior Director of the Office of Global Services (OGS)
+Jenn Christ (she/her) Dean, Office of Global Services

 Welcome to Northeastern University!
 The Office of Global Services (OGS) provides support to over 20,000 international students and scholars throughout our Global Campus Network.
 Building a diverse and inclusive community is central to Northeastern University's mission because diversity of thought, culture, and viewpoint is essential to learning and growth.
 We have a strong tradition of engaging with the world, creating a distinctive approach to education and research, helping thousands of learners become global citizens.
 We are looking forward to your engagement with our community.